gnolang/gno/docs/how-to-guides/effective-gno.md

 and properly configured from the get-go.
 Acting as a constructor, it sets the stage for the rest of your realm's lifecycle.

+### A Little Dependency is Better Than a Little Copying

+In Go, there's a well-known saying by Rob Pike: ["A little copying is better than a little dependency"](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=568s).
+This philosophy encourages developers to minimize their dependencies and instead copy small amounts of code where necessary.
+While this approach often makes sense in Go, it's not always the best strategy in Gno.

+In Gno, especially for `p/` packages, another philosophy prevails, one that is more akin to the Node/NPM ecosystem.
+This philosophy encourages creating small modules and leveraging multiple dependencies.
+The main reason for this shift is code readability and trust.

+A Gno contract is not just its lines of code, but also the imports it uses.
+And importantly, Gno contracts are not just for developers.
+For the first time, it makes sense for users to check out what they are executing too.
+Code simplicity, explicitness, and trustability are paramount.

+Another good reason for creating simple, focused libraries is the composability of Go and Gno.
+Essentially, you can think of each `p/` package as a Lego brick in an ever-growing collection, giving more power to users. `p/` in Gno is basically a way to extend the standard libraries in a community-driven manner.

+Unlike other compiled languages where dependencies are not always well-known and clear metrics are lacking, Gno allows for a reputation system not only for the called contracts, but also for the dependencies.

+For example, you might choose to use well-crafted `p/` packages that have been reviewed, audited, and have billions of transactions under their belt, boasting super high stability.
+This approach can make your code smaller and more reliable.

+In other platforms, an audit usually involves auditing everything, including the dependencies.
+However, in Gno, we can expect that over time, contracts will become smaller, more powerful, and partially audited by default, thanks to this enforced open-source system.

+So, while you can still adhere to the original philosophy of minimizing dependencies, ultimately, try to use and write super stable, simple, tested, focused `p/` small libraries.
+This approach can lead to more reliable, efficient, and trustworthy Gno contracts.

 ## Gno Good Practices

 ### Package Naming and Organization in Gno